mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/install/air-gapped/new/index.md

     export DOCKER_REGISTRY_CA=<path to the CA on the bastion>
     ```

-    - `DOCKER_REGISTRY_ADDRESS`: the address of an existing docker registry accessible in the VPC that the new cluster nodes will be configured to use a mirror registry when pulling images.
+    - `DOCKER_REGISTRY_ADDRESS`: the address of an existing Docker registry accessible in the VPC that the new cluster nodes will be configured to use a mirror registry when pulling images.
-    - `DOCKER_REGISTRY_CA`: (optional) the path on the bastion machine to the docker registry CA. Konvoy will configure the cluster nodes to trust this CA. Only needed if the registry is using a self-signed certificate and the AMIs are not already configured to trust this CA.
+    - `DOCKER_REGISTRY_CA`: (optional) the path on the bastion machine to the Docker registry CA. Konvoy will configure the cluster nodes to trust this CA. This value is only needed if the registry is using a self-signed certificate and the AMIs are not already configured to trust this CA.

 1. Create a Kubernetes cluster: